Chile's Collahuasi plans resource sharing with Canada's Teck Resources

 At the end of December Collahuasi, one of Chile’s largest mines in terms of output, submitted a $3.2 billion expansion plan to local authorities, which would take its production to 710,000 tons per year.

-Last month, Teck teamed up with the Japanese Sumitomo Metal Mining and Sumitomo Corp to boost the production of its ageing Quebrada Blanca deposit to 300,000 tonnes of copper annually from 23,400 tonnes in 2017.
-(Reporting by Fabian Cambero; writing by Aislinn Laing Editing by Marguerita Choy)
+Last month, Teck teamed up with the Japanese Sumitomo Metal Mining (5713.T) and Sumitomo Corp 8053.t to boost the production of its ageing Quebrada Blanca deposit to 300,000 tonnes of copper annually from 23,400 tonnes in 2017.

+Reporting by Fabian Cambero; writing by Aislinn Laing; Editing by Marguerita Choy